 Stir together the sugar, 1/4 cup of the corn syrup, water, and salt in a medium saucepan over high heat.
 Boil, stirring occasionally, until the temperature reaches 240°F. Meanwhile, pour remaining 1/4 cup corn syrup into the bowl of an electric mixer fitted with the whisk attachment.
 Microwave gelatin on high until completely melted, about 30 seconds.
 Pour it into the mixer bowl.
 Set the mixer speed to low and keep it running.

 When the syrup reaches 240°F, slowly pour it into the mixer bowl.
 Increase the speed to medium and beat for 5 minutes.
 Increase to medium-high and beat for 5 more minutes.
 Beat on the highest setting for 1 to 2 minutes more and beat in the vanilla; the finished marshmallow will be opaque white, fluffy, and tripled in volume.

-Whip up a batch of Classic Vanilla batter.
 Working quickly, scoop about a quarter of the finished batter into the bowl with the caramel.
 Whisk the mixture together until well blended.
 Scrape the caramel marshmallow back into the bowl with the vanilla batter and, using a large spatula and a figure-eight motion, fold and swirl the two together.
 Pour the marshmallow into the prepared pan, using an offset spatula to smooth it into the corners and flatten the top.
 Sift coating evenly and generously over the top.
 Let it set for 8 hours in a cool, dry place.